 As a ministry of Peoples Baptist Church, whose long-time motto has been "where families are important and friendliness makes the difference," we enthusiastically minister to people of all ages.
 Opportunities for learning and growing abound--mentally, physically, emotionally, and spiritually.

 Our academics are some of the strongest in the state, with PBA students placing in academic testing competitions each year.
-SAT and ACT prep is a priority and two days per week are allocated for concentrated study for college entrance exams.
-Students have been granted as much as $250,000 in scholarships, and annually we receive reports of students who have been able to exempt freshman English and math because of their high scores.
+Students have been granted as much as $250,000 in scholarships, and annually we receive reports of students who have been able to exempt freshman English and math classes because of their high scores.

 Emotionally and spiritually, our students enjoy a Bible-based curriculum, weekly chapels, varied opportunities to